Road rage: Singapore

 Road rage is a crime in Singapore.
 Offenders found guilty of road rage may be liable to an imprisonment term of up to two years and / or a fine of up to $5,000 for causing damage.

 United Kingdom

-In the UK, road rage can result in criminal penalties for assault or more serious offenses against the person.
+In the UK, road rage can result in criminal penalties for assault or more serious offences against the person.
 The Public Order Act 1986 can also apply to road rage.
 Sections 4A and 5 of the 1986 Act prohibit public acts likely to cause harassment, alarm or distress.
-Section 4 also prohibits threatening, abusive or insulting words or behavior with intent to cause a victim to believe that violence will be used against himself or another.
+Section 4 also prohibits threatening, abusive or insulting words or behaviour with intent to cause a victim to believe that violence will be used against himself or another.

 United States

 In some jurisdictions, such as the Commonwealth of Virginia, it is easier to prosecute road rage as reckless driving instead of aggressive driving simply because the burden of proof does not require intent to successfully convict.

 It is likely that those causing serious injury or death during road-rage incidents will suffer more serious penalties than those applicable to similar outcomes from simple negligence.
 In April 2007, a Colorado driver was convicted of first-degree murder and sentenced to two consecutive life terms for causing the deaths of two motorists in November 2005.

 Fourteen U.S. states have passed laws against aggressive driving.
 Only one state, California, has turned "road rage" into a legal term of art by giving it a particular meaning.
 In Virginia, aggressive driving is punished as a lesser crime (Class 2 misdemeanor) than is reckless driving (Class 1 misdemeanor).